Eight easy ways to keep your phone & data safe when you travel

 Turn on the “Find My” function

-You probably know that many smartphones offer a function that finds your phone’s location, but you might not be aware that the find-my-phone function is not automatic – you have to switch it on.
-Before you go on a trip, consider setting it up in case your phone is lost or stolen.
+You probably know that many smartphones offer a function that finds your phone’s location, but you might not be aware that the find-my‑phone function isn’t automatic – you have to switch it on.
+Before you go on a trip, be sure to enable it in case your phone is lost or stolen.

 Update and display emergency contact information